NaveenGurram/naveengurram.github.io/README.md

 # naveengurram.github.io

-Hi I'm **Naveen Gurram**

-I'm a Software Developer and architect.
-I'm developing code from last 15 years primarily using Java.
-I worked with different set of programming languages and in different industry domains.
+Hi there, I'm **Naveen Gurram**.
+I'm a software engineer primarily work on backend.
+You can read more about me in the About me section

 Currently working as Lead Developer in financial sector.